neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Leave No Trace.md

 ---

 # Leave No Trace (2018)

-A father and his seventeen-year-old daughter are living an ideal existence in a vast urban park in Portland, Oregon when a small mistake derails their lives forever.
+​​A father and his seventeen-year-old daughter are living an ideal existence in a vast urban park in Portland, Oregon when a small mistake derails their lives forever.

+**7.1** on [object Object]